acmdas/barfield/appearances.md

 The word *blood* is a particularly striking example of such a shift of meaning, since it is a substance with which, as it swings to and from from heart and lung at the centre to visible complexion and sensitive skin at the periphery, we can still in some measure feel ourselves to be united by an extra-sensory link.
 We can, for example, both feel within ourselves and see through the curtain of another’s flesh how instantly it answers to fear and shame.
 Thus, we still participate ‘originally’ in our own blood up to the very moment when it becomes phenomenal by being shed.
 From that moment on, we abandon it to the mechanomorphism which characterizes all our phenomena.
 For us—that is, for our casual awareness, though not for our scientific concepts—there are really two kinds of blood: the shed and the unshed; rather as for Galen there were two kinds of blood, the venous and the arterial.
 Both of Galen’s were participated; whereas only *one* of ours is.
 We refer to what remains of that participation when we speak, with a psychological intention, of ‘bad blood’ or ‘hot blood’.
 We no longer distinguish where he did.
 We do distinguish where he did not, polarizing the old meaning of *blood* into two, a metaphorical and a literal one.
 And our medicine interests itself almost exclusively in the literal one, that is, in the idol.

->¹Actually it was not a censer, but a lamp in the Cathedral of Pisa which he was watching.
+>¹ Actually it was not a censer, but a lamp in the Cathedral of Pisa which he was watching.

 # XIII<br/>THE TEXTURE OF MEDIEVAL THOUGHT